peterkeen/moves-backup/README.md

 and shoves it into a database table named `moves_days` keyed on `day`.
 The data lives in a column named `json` and is the literal JSON string returned from the API.

-Then, to set up on Heroku:
+To get started on Heroku:

 ```bash
 $ git clone https://github.com/peterkeen/moves-backup